The New Pornographers’ Albums: Ranked from Worst to Best

 The group had their winning formula in place right off the bat – upbeat songs with complex chord changes, ornate harmonies, and clever arrangements.
-You could categorise them indie pop, power pop, or pop/rock, but if you’re a fan of intelligent studio crafted guitar pop, The New Pornographers are one of the leading exponents of the genre in the 21st century.
+You could categorise them as indie pop, power pop, or pop/rock, but if you’re a fan of intelligent, studio-crafted guitar pop, The New Pornographers are one of the leading exponents in the 21st century.

-Here are The New Pornographers’ seven studio albums ranked from worst to best – bear in mind that they’ve never made a weak album, and all of their work is recommended:
+Here are The New Pornographers’ nine studio albums ranked from worst to best – bear in mind that they’ve never made a weak album, and all of their work is recommended:

 The New Pornographers Albums: Ranked from Worst to Best